-The Investment Treaty Arbitration Review: Contributory Fault, Mitigation and other Defences to Damages
+The Investment Treaty Arbitration Review: Contributory Fault, Mitigation and Other Defences to Damages

-Other defences covered here include corruption (that the agreement under which the original investment was made may have been procured corruptly), on which there are several recent cases that deserve comment.
+Other defences covered here include corruption (that the agreement under which the original investment was made may have been procured corruptly), on which there are several cases that deserve comment.
 Also covered is the (potentially) more quantitative issue of investment risk (and, in particular, country risk, which may feature directly in circumstances where losses are assessed using discounted cash flow (DCF) models).
 Investors take on risk in making investment decisions abroad, including, potentially, the risk of expropriation.
 The question of whether expropriation risk should be taken into account when assessing damages is topical.2

 II Contributory fault

-The tribunal did not explain their reasons for choosing a 50 per cent reduction rather than any other number, but the International Centre for Settlement of Investment Disputes (ICSID) annulment committee that reviewed the award in 2007 supported the decision, noting the different nature of the parties' contributions to the claimant's loss, and the corresponding margin of discretion available to the tribunal.7
+The tribunal did not explain its reasons for choosing a 50 per cent reduction rather than any other number, but the International Centre for Settlement of Investment Disputes (ICSID) annulment committee that reviewed the award in 2007 supported the decision, noting the different nature of the parties' contributions to the claimant's loss, and the corresponding margin of discretion available to the tribunal.7

 Similarly, the tribunal in the UAB case9 applied a 50 per cent deduction to the final damages in a December 2017 award on account of contributory fault.
 In annulment proceedings, Latvia claimed that the 50 per cent reduction was arbitrary.
-In the April 2020 decision on Annulment, the committee recognised that 'more detailed reasoning could have been provided by the tribunal with respect to its decision that there had been contributory fault'10 but added, citing the MTD case, that 'It is not uncommon for tribunals to use their discretion to estimate how damages should be apportioned once it is established that both parties contributed to the loss.'11
+In the April 2020 decision on annulment, the committee recognised that 'more detailed reasoning could have been provided by the tribunal with respect to its decision that there had been contributory fault'10 but added, citing the MTD case: 'It is not uncommon for tribunals to use their discretion to estimate how damages should be apportioned once it is established that both parties contributed to the loss.'11

-The Occidental case12 was lengthy and complex and defies straightforward summarisation.
+The Occidental case12 was lengthy and complex and defies a straightforward summary.
 The original breach in the underlying agreement was one by Occidental, but the subsequent termination of the agreement by Ecuador was found to be a disproportionate response, for which Occidental was entitled to damages.
 The tribunal allocated a 75 per cent responsibility for those losses to Ecuador (and 25 per cent to Occidental).13

-The reasons for the split (as against any other number) were again not set out.
+The reasons for the split (as against any other numbers) were again not set out.
 The tribunal cited the decision of the ICSID annulment committee in MTD in explaining the discretionary nature of the allocation.
 Professor Brigitte Stern, however, also referred to the MTD case and stated, in the dissenting opinion, that a 50/50 split would have been more reasonable because the claimants have acted 'both very imprudently and illegally'.

 In the Yukos suite14 of arbitrations, the tribunals15 also adopted a 75/25 split based on contributory fault.
 The Yukos awards are lengthy and wide-ranging.
 On the question of contributory fault, the tribunal noted that there needs to be a 'sufficient causal link between any wilful or negligent act or omission of the Claimants . . . and the loss Claimants ultimately suffered'.16